Skip navigation

 Polish

-Activity 1: Watch a video on YouTube for an overview of the writing process.
-Take good study notes.
+Watch a video for an overview of the writing process and take good study notes.

 Video: An overview of the writing process